 Debbie is a freelance photographer whose images have been exhibited at the Lincoln Center in New York, The Institute for African Affairs at NYU and the Art Basel in Miami.
 In the early 1990s, Debbie established herself as a fashion photographer and music photographer in New York City.
 Since 2004, she has focused her creative energies on humanitarian photography.
 Debbie has participated on numerous missions to Africa for both Refugees International and Lifeline.
 Here, she has utilized her artistic vision to capture the desperate plight of refugees and other impoverished persons by uncovering the beauty of their everyday life in its simplicity and grace.

 Heidi joined ILF in January 2013 with 20+ years of accounting experience in various industries.
 She has worked with Holiday Inn as an auditor, Eurpac, Inc. (a military brokerage firm) as a billing manager, Rockland, Inc. (textile manufacturing) as an accountant, Sprenger + Lang, PLLC (a law firm) as director of accounting and with Phi Sigma Sigma (a national women’s sorority) as the director of finance.
 Heidi got her degree from McConnell but continued pursuing her education at various colleges around the United States, depending where she was living at the time.
 She lived in Puerto Rico as a child but mostly grew up in Wisconsin.
 After which, she moved around the country until settling in Maryland.
-Heidi and her husband, Rich, have one daughter who is married and have a beautiful 7 month old granddaughter.
-She loves to ride her Ducati and spend time with family and friends.
+Heidi and her husband, Rich have one daughter who is married and has a beautiful granddaughter.
+She loves to ride her motorcycle and spend time with family and friends.
 After many years in the private sector, she is excited to be working towards making a difference in so many lives.
 She is focusing on improving the accounting and financial procedures, both at HQ and in the field.

 Kayeswar Sulpya joined International Lifeline Fund as a technical consultant on fuel-efficient stove program.
 Prior to joining Lifeline, Kaye served as an Inventory Manager at Agrolabs Inc. in Texas, as a Technical Consultant to GERES in Cambodia, as a Lecturer and Researcher in a Research Center for Applied Science and Technology (RECAST) at Tribhuvan University in Nepal, and has been involved with several NGOs doing consultancy work.
 Kaye received his Master degree in Science in Botany from Tribhuvan University in Nepal and received training on energy efficiency and management from various institutions from the UK and The Netherlands.He enjoys travelling and working in remote areas, serving disadvantage communities.